jacobslusser/JwtAuthRenewWebApi/docs/Issuing-JWT.md

 ```

 *You'll want to make sure the `SigningKey` is a randomly generated, cryptographically secure value that you keep secret at all times.
-DO NOT USE THE DEFAULT VALUE IN THE SAMPLE PROJECT.
+**Do not use the default value in the sample project**.
 Create your own and guard it like you would a connection string to your database.*

 To make using these values easier they are pulled from the `Web.config` into the `SecurityConfiguration` class.